 How Do You Contest a Will?

 This article will give an overview of some of main legal grounds to challenge a will.
-Once you have an overview of the issues, it’s wise to speak with an experienced estate litigation attorney about your particular situation to ensure your interests are protected.
+Speak with an experienced estate litigation attorney about your particular situation to ensure your interests are protected.

 What Are Common Reasons to Contest a Will?

-“The grounds for contesting a will do vary from state to state, sometimes quite a bit, but generally there are three basic reasons to contest a will or trust,” says Missouri estate litigation lawyer Robert Will.
+“The grounds for contesting a will vary from state to state, sometimes quite a bit,” says Missouri estate litigator Robert Will. ”But generally there are three basic reasons to contest a will or trust.”

 Will says the other main reason to contest a will or trust “is that it was procured by the undue influence of someone else” instead of expressing the testator’s free will.

-The person who exercises undue influence “can occasionally be a family member but is often a caregiver, friend, or neighbor—in general, somebody who took over the person’s affairs and was preying on an elderly person.”
+The person who exercises undue influence “can occasionally be a family member but is often a caregiver, friend, or neighbor.
+In general, it’s somebody who took over the person’s affairs and was preying on an elderly person.”
 While cognitive impairments or diagnoses such as Alzheimer’s don’t mean a person lacks the capacity to create a will, “it does make them more susceptible to undue influence.”

 “One reason is that the will or trust is defective from a form standpoint,” says Will.
-For example, perhaps the testator didn’t sign the will, there was a lack of witnesses, or the terms of the will are unclear.
+Perhaps the testator didn’t sign the will, there were no witnesses, or the terms of the will are unclear.

 There can be many deficiencies when it comes to estate planning forms.
 This is a major reason why Will cautions against do-it-yourself wills.
 “Doing [a will] with forms off of websites and so on can be very dangerous if you’re not an estate planning attorney.
 Sometimes the forms are perfectly fine, but in your particular state or with particular assets you have, they might not handle matters the way they should.
 If the forms are defective, they may end up not being enforceable,” says Will.

 Nevertheless, Will says, “it’s not necessarily a good idea to contest a will on this issue” since it may not end up benefiting you.
-If you decide to contest a will for technical defects, you want to ensure this strategy will benefit you from a practical point of view.
+Before contesting a will for technical defects, you want to ensure this strategy will benefit you practically.

 “If you have some prior and enforceable will that handles things differently, and you happen to have received more in that prior version than the current one, and you happen to find some technical flaws in the current one, you might use those flaws as a basis to challenge the will.
 If the current one isn’t enforceable, then the will immediately prior in time that is enforceable will result in a larger inheritance.”